Gabriel2409/obsidian_notes/Cache.md

 ## Eviction policy

+**It’s a good practice to include a brief point about cache invalidation during system design interviews.**

 - FIFO: elements cached first are deleted first
 - [[LRU Cache]] (least recently used) cache: elements accessed the longest time ago are deleted first
 - LFU cache (least frequently used cache): elements accessed the least are removed first

+For most systems 20% of the data accounts for 80% of the reads.
+So using LRU will result in fewer cache misses.